New Trump Adviser H.R. McMaster Faces An Old Challenge — Iraq

 A tough job

 McMaster's long history with Iraq is a sobering lesson of just how tough his job will be.
-He earned a silver star in 1991 for heroism in a massive tank battle known as "73 Easting."
-During the second Iraq war, he was considered one of the architects of the 2007-2008 surge that beat back the Iraqi rebellion.
+He earned a Silver Star in 1991 for heroism in a massive tank battle known as "73 Easting."
+During the second Iraq War, he was considered one of the architects of the 2007-2008 surge that beat back the Iraqi rebellion.

 In between his stints in Iraq, McMaster, a West Point grad, earned a doctorate in military history from the University of North Carolina.
 His dissertation expanded into a highly acclaimed 1997 book on the Vietnam War, Dereliction of Duty: Johnson, McNamara, the Joint Chiefs of Staff, and the Lies That Led to Vietnam.
 The central theme is generals who deferred to politicians and came to regret it.